Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Yarkovsky efficiency distribution

 \section{Yarkovsky efficiency distribution}

-Equations~\ref{eqn:yarkfundamental} and \ref{eqn:yarkfinal} provide a mechanism to interpret the drift in semi-major axis $\dadt$ in terms of physical parameters of the measured object.
+Equations (\ref{eqn:yarkfundamental}) and (\ref{eqn:yarkfinal}) provide a mechanism to interpret the drift in semi-major axis $\dadt$ in terms of physical parameters of the measured object.
 In particular, $\dadt$ can be described in terms of the Yarkovsky efficiency, $\xi$, where $0 < \xi < 1$.
 However, the relationship between $\dadt$ and $\xi$ depends on density and diameter, and thus determination of $\xi$ requires estimation of these physical parameters.

 Diameters were extracted from the Small Body Database (SBDB) \citep[][see also Section~\ref{sec:diameter}]{sbdb}.
-Densities were assigned according to SMASS II taxonomic types, which we also extracted from the SBDB, using the mean densities reported by \citet{carry2012}.
-Objects of unknown taxonomic type were assigned a density equal to the mean density (2470 kg/m$^3$) for the objects in our sample with known type.
+Densities were extracted from the SBDB, if available, or assigned according to taxonomic types, which we also extracted from the SBDB, using the mean densities reported by \citet{carry2012}.
+Objects of unknown density or taxonomic type were assigned a density equal to the mean density (2470 kg/m$^3$) for the objects in our sample with known type.

 We analyzed the distribution of $\xi$ values and found a median Yarkovsky efficiency of $\xi = 0.12_{-0.06}^{+0.17}$ (Figure~\ref{fig:xihist}).
 Note that a bias in this estimate stems from our inability to report near-zero drift rates as Yarkovsky detections.
 Therefore, the true distribution of efficiencies is presumably shifted toward lower values than presented here.